karan0805/wordcount/README.md

-Check it out at https://karan0805.github.io/wordcount/
+# WordCount

+here is the link....... https://karan0805.github.io/wordcount/